Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-When any of the values in the InputArray() element is Zero then that is ignored and will not be taken as the minimum value.
+When any of the values in the InputArray() element is zero, that is ignored and will not be taken as the minimum value.

 Sample Runs on Immediate Window: